Jonas Brothers: 2011–2013: Hiatus, LiVe and split

 In 2011, the brothers took a hiatus to focus on their solo careers – Joe released his debut album Fastlife, Nick embarked on 2011 Tour with his band Nick Jonas & the Administration and Kevin studied music production.
 In addition, they parted ways with Hollywood Records, who had been their label since February 2007.
 In December 2011, a new song leaked on the internet, "Dance Until Tomorrow", but they never released it.
 Despite rumors that they had split, Kevin said the band would release new material in the future: "I think the tides are perfectly lining up for the future of the Jonas Brothers again".
 In August 2012, Kevin starred in the E! reality series Married to Jonas alongside his wife Danielle and brothers Nick and Joe, documenting the young couple's domestic life.

 On August 17, 2012, after two years of their last work together, they announced a new concert tour, the World Tour 2012/2013.
 On October 3, 2012, a preview of the song "Meet You in Paris" was released on Cambio.
 The new tour started on October 11, 2012, at Radio City Music Hall in New York City, where they performed several songs from their previous albums along with a new song entitled "Let's Go".
 During the reunion concert, they also performed other new songs: "Wedding Bells", "First Time" and "Neon".
 They performed at Jingle Ball at L.A.
 Live on December 1, 2012, and announced several tour dates to take place in South America.
 They performed at the Viña del Mar International Song Festival on February 28, 2013, in Chile.
 Their fifth studio album, which would have been their first not to be released through Hollywood Records since 2006 and their first record since 2009's Lines, Vines and Trying Times, was scheduled to be released in 2013.
 The album would be titled V (pronounced: Five), the Roman numeral for five.
-The lead single, "Pom Poms" was released on April 2, 2013.
-The music video for the song was filmed in February 2013 in New Orleans, Louisiana and premiered on E! on April 2, 2013.
+The lead single, "Pom Poms", was released on April 2, 2013.
+The music video for the song was filmed in February 2013 in New Orleans, Louisiana, and premiered on E! on April 2, 2013.
 "First Time", the second single from their fifth album, was released on June 25, 2013.
-In June they embarked at Live Tour to promote the new songs.
+In June they embarked the Jonas Brothers Live 2013 tour to promote the new songs.